saibalusulapalem/playgroundtools/README.md

 [![Test](https://github.com/saibalusulapalem/playgroundtools/actions/workflows/test.yml/badge.svg)](https://github.com/saibalusulapalem/playgroundtools/actions/workflows/test.yml)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-A command-line interface for managing playground projects.
+An interface for managing playground projects.

 ## Overview

 This package is intended to provide a quick and easy way to set up Python "projects," each containing their own files, folders, virtual environment, and installed packages.
-This also includes the ability to run these projects (called "playgrounds") and delete them through use of the CLI.
+This also includes the ability to run these projects (called **playgrounds**) and delete them.
+This can be done either through the CLI or through the interactive GUI (with limited capabilities).
 The exact configuration for the creation and execution of these playgrounds are found [here](https://github.com/saibalusulapalem/playgroundtools/blob/main/playgroundtools/config.json), in the package's configuration file.

 ## Commands